Clive of India (film): Plot

 In 1748, the British, French, Dutch and Portuguese are fighting over India.

-Back in England, Robert Clive (Colman) fires and misses in a duel; his opponent walks up to him, points his pistol at Clive's head and demands he retract his accusation of cheating.
+Back in England, Robert Clive fires and misses in a duel; his opponent walks up to him, points his pistol at Clive's head and demands he retract his accusation of cheating.
 When Clive refuses, the other man declares him "mad" and leaves.
 Later, frustrated with the boredom of being a clerk, Clive recalls firing a pistol at his own head and having it misfire twice, only to have his friend fire it without a problem.
 This causes him to wonder if he is "destined for something after all."

 He is sent to India in disgrace, still a clerk (for the East India Company at Fort St. George).
 He is fascinated by a picture of a beautiful woman in the locket of his friend and fellow clerk Edmund Maskelyne.
 He discovers that she is Edmund's sister and declares he wants to marry her, even though they have never even met.
 He later brazenly writes to her, asking her to come to India, a year-long journey.

 When the French attack, Clive sees his destiny, as a soldier.
 The army is poorly manned and led.
 He persuades Edmund into transferring to the army as well.
 When the British are besieged in Trichinopoly, Clive sneaks out through the enemy lines without orders to confront the British Governor Pigot and his council.
 Finding they have no idea what to do, he offers to lift the siege, even though they can raise only 120 men, by attacking Arcot, the "capital of southern India".
 They agree.
 Clive sets out immediately with his small force, captures Arcot and raises the siege.
 In less than a year, he conquers all of southern India.

 Margaret arrives, but is intimidated by his great success.
 His plans are unchanged, however, and they get married.
 They return to England to a magnificent London mansion.
 He wins a seat in Parliament, then loses it.
 Clive loses all his money showering (unwanted) luxuries on his wife and contesting elections.
 Fortunately, the East India Company wants him to return to India.